JeanOUINA/pyPow/README.md

 - [x] Working example
 - [x] Simple logging system
 - [ ] Pool multiple instances
-- [ ] Multithreading for multiple API calls*
+- [ ] Handle synchronous API calls (multithread/queue)

 ### Install and run

+A simple tutorial with screenshots is available at https://github.com/epy3/pyPow/tree/main/howto#readme

 ```
 git clone https://github.com/epy3/pyPow.git
 cd pyPow
 pip install -r requirements.txt
-uvicorn main:APP --port 80
+uvicorn main:APP --host 127.0.0.1 --port 80
+change host(ip) and port if needed
 ```

 ### How to use
 ```
-Set PoW Settings to your server ip and port (if not using port 80).
+In app: set PoW Settings to your server ip and port (if not using port 80).
 ```

 <p float="left">